Chapter 3 Pretreatment

 3.4 Derivatization

-Derivatization is always used in GC-based metabolomics study.
-This paper(Miyagawa and Bamba 2019) compared sequential derivatization methods and found different compounds would show different fluctuations during oximation or silylation process.
-This paper summarized derivatization methods for LC-MS (S. Zhao and Li 2020).
+Derivatization is always used in GC-based metabolomics study because many metabolites are too polar, thermally unstable, or non-volatile to be directly analyzed by GC-MS. This paper(Miyagawa and Bamba 2019) compared sequential derivatization methods and found different compounds would show different fluctuations during oximation or silylation process.
+This paper summarized derivatization methods for LC-MS (Zhao and Li 2020).

 3.5 Isotope label

-You might try heavy water to exchange oxygen atom with samples to track certain metabolites(Osipenko et al. 2022) or MS-IDF(S. Wang et al. 2022).
+You might try heavy water to exchange oxygen atom with samples to track certain metabolites(Osipenko et al. 2022) or MS-IDF(Wang et al. 2022).

 Storage conditions such as temperature and time can affect the metabolite composition of various samples.
 Laparre et al.(Laparre et al. 2017) noted that the metabolite profiles of urine samples were significantly changed after 5 days of storage at 4°C , while Wandro and colleagues(Wandro et al. 2017) observed that the metabolomic profiles of cystic fibrosis sputum samples underwent notable changes after only 1 day of storage at 4°C .
 Likewise, Roszkowska et al. demonstrated that various signaling molecules were lost from the lipidome profile of tissue after storing the samples for one year at 80°C (Roszkowska et al. 2018).
 To date, most metabolomics studies involving storage of samples prior to the analysis have used a storage temperature of 80°C , as previous investigations have shown that low temperatures or freeze-thaw cycles do not significantly change the metabolite profile of certain samples(Lin et al. 2007) .